Fugitive From Justice

 Additional Resources

-Identify the Most Wanted Fugitives – Visit the website of the United States Department of Justice (DOJ) to find a list of the most wanted fugitives from justice or persons of interest wanted by the FBI, ATF, DEA, U.S. Marshals, and Violence Criminal Apprehension Program (ViCAP).
+Identify the Most Wanted Fugitives—Visit the United States Department of Justice (DOJ) website to find a list of the most wanted fugitives from justice or persons of interest wanted by the FBI, ATF, DEA, U.S. Marshals, and Violence Criminal Apprehension Program (ViCAP).

 Florida’s Concealed Weapon License while a Fugitive from Justice – Visit the website of the Florida Department of Agriculture and Consumer Services to find information about disqualifying conditions that might make you ineligible to obtain a “Concealed Weapon License” in Florida if you are a “fugitive from justice.”
-For purposes of obtaining a concealed weapons license, the term “fugitive from justice” means any person who has fled from any state to avoid prosecution for a crime or to avoid giving testimony in any criminal proceeding.
+For obtaining a concealed weapons license, the term “fugitive from justice” means any person who has fled from any state to avoid prosecution for a crime or to avoid giving testimony in any criminal proceeding.

-This article was last updated on Tuesday, November 10, 2020.
+This article was last updated on Friday, September 20, 2024.